Patrick H. Nettles Sells 20,000 Shares of Ciena Co. (NYSE:CIEN) Stock

 Ciena Co.
-(NYSE:CIEN) Director Patrick H. Nettles sold 20,000 shares of the stock in a transaction on Monday, July 13th.
-The stock was sold at an average price of $54.66, for a total transaction of $1,093,200.00.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+(NYSE:CIEN) Director Patrick H. Nettles sold 20,000 shares of the stock in a transaction that occurred on Monday, July 20th.
+The stock was sold at an average price of $54.16, for a total value of $1,083,200.00.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.

 Patrick H. Nettles also recently made the following trade(s):

-A number of research firms have weighed in on CIEN.
-Northland Securities lowered shares of Ciena from an “outperform” rating to a “market perform” rating and set a $54.00 price objective on the stock. in a research note on Thursday, June 4th.
-They noted that the move was a valuation call.
-Morgan Stanley raised their price objective on shares of Ciena from $47.00 to $50.00 and gave the company an “equal weight” rating in a research note on Friday, June 5th.
-B. Riley lowered shares of Ciena from a “buy” rating to a “neutral” rating and dropped their price objective for the company from $54.00 to $51.00 in a research note on Wednesday, May 13th.
-MKM Partners raised their price objective on shares of Ciena from $54.00 to $62.00 and gave the company a “buy” rating in a research note on Friday, May 22nd.
-Finally, Nomura Instinet raised their price objective on shares of Ciena from $46.00 to $63.00 and gave the company a “buy” rating in a research note on Friday, June 5th.
-One analyst has rated the stock with a sell rating, five have given a hold rating and sixteen have given a buy rating to the company’s stock.
-The company has an average rating of “Buy” and an average price target of $56.30.
+A number of analysts recently issued reports on CIEN shares.
+MKM Partners increased their target price on Ciena from $54.00 to $62.00 and gave the stock a “buy” rating in a research note on Friday, May 22nd.
+Evercore ISI reissued a “buy” rating and set a $62.00 target price on shares of Ciena in a research note on Thursday, June 4th.
+Stifel Nicolaus upped their price target on Ciena from $54.00 to $61.00 and gave the stock a “buy” rating in a research report on Friday, June 5th.
+Nomura Instinet upped their price target on Ciena from $46.00 to $63.00 and gave the stock a “buy” rating in a research report on Friday, June 5th.
+Finally, Piper Sandler upped their price target on Ciena from $50.00 to $62.00 and gave the stock an “overweight” rating in a research report on Thursday, June 4th.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and seventeen have issued a buy rating to the stock.
+Ciena has an average rating of “Buy” and a consensus price target of $56.71.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Meeder Asset Management Inc. increased its holdings in Ciena by 2,121.1% during the first quarter.
-Meeder Asset Management Inc. now owns 1,266 shares of the communications equipment provider’s stock worth $51,000 after buying an additional 1,209 shares during the last quarter.
-Blair William & Co.
-IL increased its holdings in Ciena by 16.4% during the fourth quarter.
-Blair William & Co.
-IL now owns 10,825 shares of the communications equipment provider’s stock worth $462,000 after buying an additional 1,525 shares during the last quarter.
-Chevy Chase Trust Holdings Inc. purchased a new stake in Ciena during the fourth quarter worth about $59,000.
-Mercer Global Advisors Inc. ADV increased its holdings in Ciena by 167.0% during the first quarter.
-Mercer Global Advisors Inc. ADV now owns 20,022 shares of the communications equipment provider’s stock worth $797,000 after buying an additional 12,523 shares during the last quarter.
-Finally, Morgan Stanley increased its holdings in Ciena by 31.2% during the first quarter.
-Morgan Stanley now owns 454,485 shares of the communications equipment provider’s stock worth $18,093,000 after buying an additional 107,972 shares during the last quarter.
-Institutional investors and hedge funds own 88.44% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the business.
+Meeder Asset Management Inc. grew its holdings in shares of Ciena by 2,121.1% during the 1st quarter.
+Meeder Asset Management Inc. now owns 1,266 shares of the communications equipment provider’s stock valued at $51,000 after purchasing an additional 1,209 shares during the last quarter.
+Mercer Global Advisors Inc. ADV grew its holdings in shares of Ciena by 167.0% during the 1st quarter.
+Mercer Global Advisors Inc. ADV now owns 20,022 shares of the communications equipment provider’s stock valued at $797,000 after purchasing an additional 12,523 shares during the last quarter.
+Morgan Stanley grew its holdings in shares of Ciena by 31.2% during the 1st quarter.
+Morgan Stanley now owns 454,485 shares of the communications equipment provider’s stock valued at $18,093,000 after purchasing an additional 107,972 shares during the last quarter.
+State Street Corp grew its holdings in shares of Ciena by 2.6% during the 1st quarter.
+State Street Corp now owns 3,783,454 shares of the communications equipment provider’s stock valued at $150,619,000 after purchasing an additional 96,321 shares during the last quarter.
+Finally, Ellevest Inc. grew its holdings in shares of Ciena by 27.4% during the 2nd quarter.
+Ellevest Inc. now owns 3,562 shares of the communications equipment provider’s stock valued at $193,000 after purchasing an additional 766 shares during the last quarter.
+88.44% of the stock is currently owned by hedge funds and other institutional investors.

 About Ciena